cztomsik/ggml-js/README.md

 // Print the graph structure
 graph.print()

-// Set values for tensors a and b a.set(0, 1.5) b.set(0, 2)
+// Set values & compute the graph a.set(0, 1.5)

-// Compute the graph
+b.set(0, 2)
 graph.compute()

-// Print the result of the multiplication console.log(ab.get(0))
+// Get result
+console.log(ab.get(0))
 ```

 ## License

 This project is licensed under the MIT License.

+This project bundles [GGML](https://github.com/ggerganov/ggml) library by **Georgi Gerganov**, which is also licensed under the MIT License.